Marakkar: Lion of the Arabian Sea: Writing

-Priyadarshan co-wrote the screenplay with his disciple Ani Sasi.
-Ani himself expressed interest in collaborating with Priyadarshan when he learned that the later was working on a film about Kunjali Marakkar.
+Priyadarshan co-wrote the screenplay with his assistant Ani I. V. Sasi.
+Ani himself expressed interest in collaborating with Priyadarshan when he learnt that the latter was working on a film about Kunjali Marakkar.
 Priyadarshan also incorporating many inputs from late Damodaran from their early discussions.
 The first draft was completed in April 2018.
 It was estimated to require seven months for pre-production and eight months for post-production.
 They completed the final draft by early June 2018.
 The story spans the period from 1505 to 1601.
 Marakkar IV was chosen as the protagonist not only because he has the most interesting story, but also they knew more about him than the other Marakkars, and he was the one who brought a lot of strategies, and "everything ended with him".
 Priyadarshan said that not many reliable sources exist about Marakkar I, and facts about Marakkar II, III, and IV are a mystery, and their available accounts are conflicting with each other.
 The screenplay was written with a combination of facts, fiction, and folklore.
 He said that his characters are historical figures but they all may not be contemporaries, cinematic liberty that he has taken.

 Most of the female characters in the film are imaginary.
 Due to a lack of sufficient written history and reliable sources, it is difficult to know the facts about Marakkars.
 There were more unanswered questions and contradicting accounts and perspectives.
 Priyadarshan relied on commonsense and basic human behavioral patterns to fill the gaps.
 According to him, the screenplay contains 30 percent history and 70 percent fiction.
 Marakkar IV is presented as a hero of a fairy tale.
 Since nothing much is known about Marakkar IV, artistic freedom was to be used to tell his story.
 Whatever was found about him was completely contradictory, while the Europeans portray him as a villain, the Arabs hail him as a savior.
 Priyadarshan took the basic structure of the story from a chapter he learned as a child in his grade three textbook and worked on that.
 According to him, "Marakkar was a patriot whose loyalty to his land came above barriers of caste and religion.
 That is my message in my film.
 If Kunjali Marakkar could do it so many years ago, why do we find it so difficult to put our country ahead of caste, religion and region?".
 A disclaimer is added in the opening of the film that it contains fiction.